-The measurable objectives of the program are to equip students with the knowledge and ability to:
+The objectives of the MBA program are to equip students with the knowledge and ability to:

-- Acquire a mastery of the functional components of business-economics, marketing, accounting, finance, organizational behavior, information technology and leadership. - Develop a command of critical thinking and managerial decision-making. - Master the conventions of written and oral communication within business administrative tasks, managerial stratagems and organizational problems. - Exhibit mastery of reasoning with regard to how Christian teachings, ethical principles, and core personal values are involved in business strategies.
+- 1. Demonstrate mastery of the functional components of business: economics, marketing, accounting, finance, organizational behavior, information technology, and leadership. - 2.
+Approach business issues using critical thinking and appropriate managerial decision-making. - 3.
+Effectively communicate using written and oral communication skills, business administrative tasks, managerial stratagems, and organizational problems. - 4.
+Exhibit mastery of reasoning regarding how ethical principles and core personal values are involved in business strategies.